High Performance Computing (HPC) is a vital tool for researchers who need to perform large calculations, or many smaller calculations simultaneously.

 HPC systems (often called supercomputers) are typically a cluster of computers (many processors and high-bandwidth data systems) working together.
 For example, instead of taking a year to calculate an answer on your desktop PC, it may provide the answer in just a few days or even hours.

-Spartan is operational now, and has these features:
+Spartan is a highly flexible and capable service and has these features:

 - Cloud-based service

 - Uses a mix of virtual machines for the majority of HPC jobs, and

 - Bare-metal servers with high-speed interconnect (up to 100GigE) and storage

 - Also capable of bursting onto the research cloud to quickly expand or contract when needed

 - free for research activity.
 Click here to apply for an account

 HPC is not just our services, but part an ecosystem of research computing platforms across the country:

 |Edward & Spartan||University of Melbourne|